Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-61-violence.md

 “...If we’re prepping for an invasion, we need more than the site of one oil refinery,” Wilde pointed out.
 “Command’ll want to have a way more complete picture of what they’re extracting, where and suchlike.
 So we can’t leave system just yet.
 There’s a lot to see first, and it’s all going to be just as fucking horrible as that, I’m sure.
 So steel yourself, lads.”

-Tooko duck-nodded, squirmed out from Ferd’s grasp---he’d discovered that if necessary he could tickle a Ten’Gewek with his claws in some spots and be immediately let go so quickly it was almost like being flung across the room.
+Tooko duck-nodded, squirmed out from Ferd’s grasp - he’d discovered that if necessary he could tickle a Ten’Gewek with his claws in some spots and be immediately let go so quickly it was almost like being flung across the room.
 In this case, though, Ferd knew better than to interfere with work.
 He let go, and pushed himself to his feet with his tail to go grab something to eat himself.

 Their rations were efficiently and densely stacked in the hold, each box containing enough food to fuel a Human through one of their 24-hour days with energy to spare or stuff Tooko until his cheeks bulged and he felt too sick to move.
 It was prepackaged, unprepared stuff that they had to finish in the ship’s galley, but according to Wilde it was at least better than survival rations for the field.